humbug/php-scoper/README.md

 or PHP scripts.
 Other files are copied unchanged, though we also need to scope certain Composer related files.

-Speaking of scoping Composer related files...the next step is to dump the Composer autoloader if we depend on it, so everything works as expected:
+Speaking of scoping Composer related files...
+The next step is to dump the Composer autoloader if we depend on it, so everything works as expected:

 ```bash